Rajan Parrikar Music Archive

 [Update: Pandit Ramashreya Jha “Ramrang” passed away on January 1, 2009.
 He was 80 years old.]

-The early decades of the 20th century were a period of social and intellectual renaissance in Hindustani music with the two Vishnus, Paluskar and Bhatkhande, at the helm of the movement.
+The early decades of the 20th century heralded a renaissance in Hindustani music, driven by the visionary leadership of the two Vishnus, Paluskar and Bhatkhande.

 Ramashreya Jha

-Ramrang’s composite musical personality unravels into four interrelated strands that are briefly touched upon:
+Ramrang’s composite musical personality unfolds into four interwoven strands, briefly touched upon below:

-(a) He is a shastrakara of the highest class and the fruits of his lifelong meditations into the nature of raga constitute the five published volumes of Abhinava Geetanjali.
-These classics represent a signal contribution to Indian music, dazzling us with the keenness of their author’s intellect, revealing his extensive knowledge, agile mind, and quality of scholarship.
-The volumes disclose an unusual talent in formulating and communicating ideas elegantly and simply.
-The insights and critical analyses of ragas together with hundreds of Ramrang’s own high-quality musical compositions purveyed impel us towards the inescapable verdict: Ramashreya Jha “Ramrang” is the Bhatkhande of our time.
+(a) He is a shastrakara of the highest calibre, and the fruits of his lifelong meditation on the nature of raga are enshrined in the five published volumes of Abhinava Geetanjali.
+These masterworks represent a landmark contribution to Indian music, dazzling with the sharpness of his intellect, the breadth of his knowledge, and the clarity of his scholarship.
+The volumes display a rare gift for expounding complex ideas with elegance and simplicity.
+Together, the profound insights and incisive analyses of ragas, along with hundreds of Ramrang’s own meticulously crafted compositions, leave us with this inescapable conclusion: Ramashreya Jha “Ramrang” is the Bhatkhande of our era.

 Ramashreya Jha receives Sangeet Natak Akademi Award from Indian President Abdul Kalam in 2005.